 In the province of Ontario, Licensed Electrical Contractors (LEC) are the only businesses that can legally tackle electrical work in your house.
-Any electrician you hire should work for a Licensed Electrical Contractor and have an ECRA/ESA licence number on their business card, vehicle and estimate.
+Any electrician you hire should work for a Licensed Electrical Contractor and have an ECRA/ESA license number on their business card, vehicle, and estimate.
 Hiring a Licensed Electrical Contractor means your electrical work is being done safely and in line with the Ontario Electrical Safety Code.
 They are also fully insured and will arrange for any notifications required, and can provide you with an ESA Certificate of Inspection.

-The great thing about working with an LEC is that they know the Ontario Electrical Safety Code, so they know where outlets should go and when they should be GFCI protected.
+The great thing about working with a LEC is that they know the Ontario Electrical Safety Code, so they know where outlets should go and when they should be GFCI protected.
 You will be in good hands.